peiminggu/pi5-oled-stats/README.md

-# Pi QLED OLED Stats
+# Pi QLED OLED Stats [In Progress... not working yet]

 Display real-time IP address, CPU usage, and disk usage on a 128x32 OLED display connected to a Raspberry Pi 5.